 Explore it on Goodreads or Amazon.

-Other books by this author include The Wild Side: Urban Fantasy with an Erotic Edge, Blood of the Demon, Secrets of the Demon, Sins of the Demon, Touch of the Demon, My Life as a White Trash Zombie, Dangerous Women, Even White Trash Zombies Get the Blues, White Trash Zombie Apocalypse, Fury of the Demon, How the White Trash Zombie Got Her Groove Back, White Trash Zombie Gone Wild
+Other books by this author which I have reviewed include The Wild Side: Urban Fantasy with an Erotic Edge, Blood of the Demon, Secrets of the Demon, Sins of the Demon, Touch of the Demon, My Life as a White Trash Zombie, Dangerous Women, Even White Trash Zombies Get the Blues, White Trash Zombie Apocalypse, Fury of the Demon, How the White Trash Zombie Got Her Groove Back, White Trash Zombie Gone Wild

 First in the Kara Gillian police procedural urban fantasy…yup…about a detective who summons demons to helps solve crimes in Beaulac, Louisiana.